pie-dao/monorepo/README.md

 ## Packages

-The PieDAO monorepo is maintained with [Nx](https://nx.dev/getting-started/intro) and [yarn workspaces](https://yarnpkg.com/features/workspaces).
-Check out the README associated to each package for detailed usage instructions.
+The PieDAO monorepo is maintained with [yarn workspaces](https://yarnpkg.com/features/workspaces).
+Check out the README associated with each package for detailed usage instructions.

-If running in VS code, Nx has a dedicated extension

 ### Apps